johnandreopoulos/java-family-relationship-tracker/README.md

 ![image](https://user-images.githubusercontent.com/39243722/213921106-feebeeec-cec4-40cf-8680-a1a5e3bbd386.png)

-The project utilizes a CSV file containing information about the House of Baratheon family.
-The data includes the name, gender, and known relationships of each family member.
-The Java code is able to read and process this information, allowing the user to perform various tasks such as finding relationships between individuals and ordering the names lexicographically.
-However, it should be noted that the code is specifically tailored for the House of Baratheon family and may not function correctly for other family trees.
-While there may be some issues when using the Java code for other families, it is believed that these issues will be minimal.
+The project processes a CSV file with the House of Baratheon family details, including names, genders, and relationships.
+While the code is designed for this specific family, it may need modifications for other family trees.